Schedule an Initial consult for screening, evaluating, diagnosing, and treatment of mental conditions.

 Please allow 60-90 minutes.
 Tele Medicine appointments can be available for routine follow-ups subject to the provider.
 Tele Medicine is subject to change depending on insurance guidelines.
 Book appointments online or download our mobile app.
 We do not communicate via text or email other than appointment reminders.
 We apologize for any delays caused by patients with complex symptoms or multiple mental health concerns.
 When booking, we cannot foresee which patient will need more time than average.
 Please forgive any delay.
 One day that person who needs extra time may be you.

 Our licensed therapists are here to help!
 Our team of therapists specializes in Cognitive Behavior, Interpersonal, Motivational Therapy, and many other types of evidence-based therapy.
 Our goal is for each patient to feel comfortable with their life challenges.
 We strive to have all patients achieve a better mental state in order to succeed.
+Hardships are best overcome when you have the support of both a psychiatrist and a therapist.

 Anxiety is characterized by excessive, uncontrollable worry over events and activities and potential negative outcomes.
 The anxiety and worry must cause significant distress or interfere with the individual’s daily life, occupational, academic, or social functioning to meet the diagnosis.
 Panic Disorder reflects the experience of sudden panic symptoms (generally out of the blue, without specific triggers) in combination with persistent, lingering worry that panic symptoms will return and fear of those panic symptoms.
 Symptoms include recurrent expected or unexpected panic attacks that can last from a few minutes to up to an hour.